-Minor chips, cracks, gaps, and even stains can be easily treated using direct bonding in Lincoln.
-At South Ridge Dental, you can avoid lengthy and costly cosmetic treatment and instead, opt for a process that will give you a new and improved smile in just one appointment!
+Minor chips, cracks, gaps, and even stains can be easily treated using dental bonding in Lincoln, NE.
+At South Ridge Dental, you can avoid lengthy and costly cosmetic dentistry treatment and instead, opt for a process that will give you a new and improved smile in just one appointment!
 Using composite resin that is matched to your natural tooth color, we will shape and sculpt it directly onto your tooth enamel, ensuring that it not only lays flat, but it also covers your imperfection and blends in with the rest of your beautiful, more aesthetically pleasing smile.
 To find out if you qualify for this type of cosmetic treatment, contact us to schedule an appointment today!

 Whether you have a chipped tooth in Lincoln or stains and discoloration you would prefer to hide, it’s likely you’ll be a prime candidate for direct bonding.
 But it’s important to understand there are steps that must be taken prior to being given the green light for treatment.